somsubhra04/somsubhra.github.io/_pages/about.md

                         of Technology (IIT) Madras](https://study.iitm.ac.in).

-My areas of interest include Data science, AI, Programming, Maths and computing.
+My areas of interest include Data science, AI, Maths and Computing.

 P.S.
 This space of mine will always remain under construction.
 I'll keep on updating the pages whenever I get time.
 Do keep visiting!